 The Swiss Government is highly transparent, people-friendly, and efficient.
 In addition to this, Swiss neutrality is one of the main aspects of its foreign policy.
 It means that Switzerland is not to be involved in armed conflicts with other states.
 The country also boasts of an excellent healthcare system, beautiful weather throughout the year, and of course, its wealth.

 [Capital – Oslo, Currency – Norwegian Krone]

 Norway – the land of fjords, trolls, midnight sun, and most importantly, aurora borealis.
 The true beauty of Norway lies in its Northern region, although it isn’t to say that the Southern part is any less beautiful!
-Many expats who have travelled to Norway prefer living in South in the picturesque cities of Oslo, Stavanger, and Bergen.
+Many expats who have travelled to Norway prefer living in the South in the picturesque cities of Oslo, Stavanger, and Bergen.
 The scenery in this country is impeccable and you will always find yourself awestruck by the sheer beauty of this country.
-It is exceptionally clean and to add to this, in 2016, it became the first country in the world to completely ban deforestation.
+It is exceptionally clean.
+And to add to this, in 2016, it became the first country in the world to completely ban deforestation.

 Furthermore, Norwegians are known for their positivity, happiness, and honesty all around the world.
 They are the happy-go-lucky kind who will be more than glad to make your acquaintance.
 All of this coupled with excellent employment benefits, breathtaking surroundings, and a great social welfare model truly make Norway the best place to live in the world.